lindseysim/templatize/more/advanced/README.md

 Note that in the first line, after the split, "0" is not printed as the default behavior is to treat zero-values as false, hence skipping that iteration of the repeating section (an example where we would want to [treat 0-values as true](../sections/#treating-zero-values-as-true)).
 And in the third line, nothing prints after the split since the array is empty.

-**Another wrinkle**
+&nbsp;

-We could in fact use all naked-context tags.
+We also could use all naked-context tags.
 The below template produces the same output.

 ```
 {{#a}}